Two CSCS-based iteration methods for solving absolute value equations: Preliminaries

 where

 On the other hand, we have

-Here, $\mathcal{M}(\sigma)$ is the iterative matrix of the CSCS method.
-We remark that the CSCS iteration method is greatly similar to the HSS iteration method \cite{ZZBGHG2} and its variants, see e.g. \cite{ZZBGHG1}.
+Here, $\mathcal{M}(\sigma)$ is the iterative matrix of the CSCS iteration method.
+We mention that the CSCS iteration method is greatly similar to the HSS iteration method \cite{ZZBGHG2} and its variants, see e.g. \cite{ZZBGHG1} and references therein.